melissawm/acquire-docs/docs/get_started.md

 ```
 ### Build Python Bindings from Source

-The library must be built from source to access the latest development version or to custom the installation for your system.
+The library must be built from source to contribute to the latest development version or to customize the installation for your system.
 To build the Python bindings from source, follow [these instructions](https://github.com/acquire-project/acquire-zarr/blob/main/README.md#building).

 ## Get Started with C Bindings